All Episodes

 And I've only been to Philadelphia three times in this whole decade.

-Look at the look at the destruction I have wrought.
+Look at the destruction I have wrought.

-You know, we were just sitting here talking among ourselves, this jackass comment.
+You know, we were just sitting here talking among ourselves this jackass comment.

 Look how that cut through everything.